- Start dateOctober 2017

 You will need to enter the following information in the online application form:

-Please note, if you’re an international applicant we will need to contact you separately to ask for copies of certain documents (for example, English language qualification/certificate and copies of any previous UK study visas).
+We will contact you separately to ask for copies of certain documents.
+For example, your English language certificate and copies of any previous UK study visas.

 However, you should be able to:

-Each of the following sections should be approximately 250 words.
+Each of the following sections should be approximately 200 words.